 Similarly there are so many associations, community programs, events that require the assistance of volunteers.
 Giving back and helping others (without getting paid) makes you feel good and is incredibly rewarding.

 I understand how running 26.2 miles may sound a little crazy to some people.
 But when you break it down, it’s clearly not just about running, it’s way more than that.
-In the event I inspired anyone, Grandma’s Marathon in Duluth is June 16th and Twin Cities Marathon is October 7th. 🙂
+In the event I inspired anyone, Grandma’s Marathon in Duluth is in June and Twin Cities Marathon is in October. 🙂